Big7asty/wherethef/README.md

 # IMPORTANT!

-For this tool to be effective, good disipline is required in that you save/pipe ALL evidence, documentation, tool output to /root/Documentation.
-It will not find any files outside of this directory
+For this tool to be effective, good disipline is required in that you save/pipe ALL evidence, documentation, tool output to the directory of your choosing as defined in the config file.
+It will not find any files outside of this directory.

 # License